 - The X-Files ends with half the main cast chased by the authorities, Mulder still being wanted and the revelation that an alien invasion will begin in December 2012.
 However Mulder expresses his belief to Scully that they have a force more powerful than the aliens on their side and that there's still hope to defeat them.
 And then the second movie happened.

-- The fifth season of Star Trek: Deep Space Nine ends with the Dominion invasion of the Alpha Quadrant, Deep Space 9 is quickly captured by the Dominion forces and the heroes retreat.
+- The fifth season of Star Trek: Deep Space Nine ends with the Dominion invasion of the Alpha Quadrant, Deep Space 9 is quickly captured by the Dominion forces (although they paid dearly for it) and the heroes retreat.
 The ray of hope comes in the form of the massed Federation-Klingon fleet ready to fight back and Captain Sisko leaving behind his baseball on the station, a message that he will return, and shove it up the Dominion's ass when he does.

 - The fifth season of Fringe begins with our heroes finding themselves in a dystopian future ruled by the Observers, their leader Captain Windmark even going so far as to taunt Walter with the heroes' lack of hope by saying "Nothing grows from scorched earth."
 At the very end of the episode Walter finds a single dandelion growing though a crack in the ruined street, a sign that there's still hope to save the Earth.

 - Season 3: Hamsterdam is a failure but Dennis' gym flourishes.
 Carver realizes this is what they should have been protecting.

 - Season 4: Michael and Dukie turn to crime and drugs, respectively, and Randy is sent back to a group foster home where his reputation as a snitch follows him.
 Thanks to him, however, Major Crimes is reopened to take down Marlo.
 Namond makes it out of The Game.